cosmos/gaia/docs/hub-tutorials/join-mainnet.md

 fees = ceil(gas * gasPrices)
 ```

-The `gas` is dependent on the transaction.
-Different transaction require different amount of `gas`.
-The `gas` amount for a transaction is calculated as it is being processed, but there is a way to estimate it beforehand by using the `auto` value for the `gas` flag.
-Of course, this only gives an estimate.
-This estimate is adjustable with the flag `--gas-adjustment` (default `1.0`) to ensure enough `gas` is provided for the transaction.
+`Gas` is the smallest unit or pricing value required to perform a transaction.
+Different transactions require different amounts of `gas`.
+The `gas` amount for a transaction is calculated as it is being processed, but it can be estimated beforehand by using the `auto` value for the `gas` flag.
+The gas estimate can be adjusted with the flag `--gas-adjustment` (default `1.0`) to ensure enough `gas` is provided for the transaction.

 The `gasPrice` is the price of each unit of `gas`.
 Each validator sets a `min-gas-price` value, and will only include transactions that have a `gasPrice` greater than their `min-gas-price`.

 The transaction `fees` are the product of `gas` and `gasPrice`.
-The higher the `gasPrice`/`fees`, the higher the chance that your transaction will get included in a block.
+The higher the `gasPrice`/`fees`, the higher the chance that a transaction will get included in a block.

 **For mainnet, the recommended `gas-prices` is `0.0025uatom`.**